 Many Rivers to Run is a book of Kayaking Stories I have compiled.
 The contributors include Mick Hopkinson, Doug Ammons, Whit Deschner and the late, great Donald Bean.

-This collection of stories I selected is a collection of stories I though would disappear as the participants grew older and retired from the sport and I felt they should be preserved.
-I know in the current evolution of of the sport the achievements of these paddlers may not seem to be so great but at their time much of it was “cutting edge” – I even feel that taking my mother, father, nephews and nieces down the Coruh was cutting edge – an age range of 3 to 73 – and we ran pretty well everything except for the “Joan Collins Set” of rapids.
+I selected this a collection of stories, which existed only verbally, as I thought they would disappear as the participants grew older and retired from the sport.
+I felt they should be preserved.
+Many of the achievements of these paddlers was at their time “cutting edge” – I even feel that taking my mother, father, nephews and nieces down the Coruh was cutting edge – an age range of 3 to 73 – and we ran pretty well everything except for the “Joan Collins Set” of rapids.
 My mother’s account of “The Birthday Party” arrives at the end of the book.

 Mind you reading the account you feel they might have liked a bigger boat and warmer equipment!
 “Mike an Al’s Big Adventure” is a great description of paddlers growing up to be some of the world’s leading white water paddlers.